The whole thing is a scam, says variable rate mortgage holder on interest hike

 “It doesn’t make any sense.”

-The Bank of England hiked the base rate for the 13th time in a row on Thursday, and Mr Cornelius said he is “still trying to digest the impact” of the first rate increase.
+The Bank of England hiked the base rate for the 13th time in a row on Thursday, and he said he is “still trying to digest the impact” of the first rate increase.

 “This thing takes 18 months to two years to work it’s way through,” he said.